SkillsFundingAgency/dfc-app-contactus/README.md

 To run this product locally, you will need to configure the list of dependencies, once configured and the configuration files updated, it should be F5 to run and debug locally.
 The application can be run using IIS Express or full IIS.

 To run the project, start the web application.
-Once running, browse to the main entrypoint which is the "https://localhost:44340/pages".
-This will list all of the Contact Us pages available and from here, you can navigate to the individual contact us pages.
+Once running, browse to the main entry point which is the "https://localhost:44340/pages".
+This will list all of the Contact Us views and pages available and from here, you can navigate to the individual contact us pages.

 The Contact Us app is designed to be run from within the Composite UI, therefore running the Contact Us app outside of the Composite UI will only show simple views of the data.